-Midterm exam: 35%
+Midterm exam: 25%, November 1st

-Two sections, one involving approximately 60 multiple-choice items and the other involving short-answer questions, will be equally weighted in order to examine knowledge of key course concepts delivered in lecture and further described in the course text.
+Two sections, one involving multiple-choice items (75 minutes) and the other involving written responses (75 minutes), will be equally weighted in order to examine knowledge of key course concepts delivered in lecture and further described in the course readings.

-Team presentation: 25%
+Team presentation of HR intervention: 25%

 Students will deliver a 30-minute class presentation in teams of three.
 The presentation will require the team members to become experts in a course-relevant area of their choosing, as approved by the course instructor.
 With a focus on their area of expertise, the team will conduct a work analysis using appropriate methodology.
 Next, using the work analysis results as its basis, a tool, instrument, or intervention with real-world application will be developed that serves some practical purpose as relevant to the topic.
 Effective presentations will include an interesting, concise, clear, well-organized, methodologically sound, digestible delivery of material, and will stimulate class interest through demonstration of the importance of the work-analytic findings and the resulting practitioner-ready tool.
+Clear alignment of the work analysis methodology employed and the purpose of the HR instrument is essential.
 If a student fails to appear for his or her assigned presentation, on the designated date, he or she will receive a grade of 0%.